malcolmchanna/Analyzing-Airbnb-Rental-Data/README.md

 Based on the analysis of Airbnb rental data for Seattle, we found that the average price per night is $XX.XX and the most expensive location is XX.
 We also found that XX is the most popular room type and XX is the most common property type.

 <h2>Acknowledgments</h2>
-The dataset used in this analysis is provided by Airbnb and can be found [here](https://www.kaggle.com/datasets/airbnb/seattle)
+The dataset used in this analysis is provided by Airbnb and can be found  <a href="https://www.kaggle.com/datasets/airbnb/seattle">heree</a>
-.